AIgen-Solutions-s-r-l/fastapi-auth-service/docs/stripe_integration.md

 1. **Transaction Verification**: The system verifies that the transaction ID exists in Stripe and is in a valid state (succeeded or processing).
 2. **Duplicate Prevention**: Checks if the transaction has already been processed to prevent duplicate credits.
+3. **Credit Calculation**: Calculates the appropriate number of credits based on the payment amount.
-3. **Credit Addition**: Adds the specified credits to the user's account.
+4. **Credit Addition**: Adds the calculated credits to the user's account.
-4. **Logging**: Logs all steps of the process with appropriate log levels.
+5. **Logging**: Logs all steps of the process with appropriate log levels.

 ### Subscription Handling